Rachel478/Rachel478/README.md

 ✅About Me

-My name is Rachel Phillips and I am pursuing my Bachelor of Science degree in I.T., with a concentration in Software Engineering at Middle Georgia State University.
-I am set to graduate in May 2022!🎓🎉
+My name is Rachel Phillips and I recently earned my Bachelor of Science degree in I.T., with a concentration in Software Engineering at Middle Georgia State University.

 📫 How to reach me: rachel.phillips1@mga.edu
 <!--